Can Akita Live in Hot Weather? (Solved)

 An Akita naturally has a double coat that sheds when seasons change.
 But if hot weather arrives in-between season changes, seasonal shedding does not occur.
 In this case, you can try trimming the outer coat slightly.
 Do not shave your Akita!

-2) Provide a Shelter From the Sun
+2) Provide Shelter From the Sun

 Staying in the sun for too long can aggravate your dog’s health.